An Aberdeen man has been fined £600 for assaulting the mother of his children.

 Aberdeen Sheriff Court heard yesterday that the violent episode had brought an end to the couple’s nine-year relationship.

-Fiscal Katy Begg said police were called to the property after 2am on August 12, when Lawie’s temper spiralled out of control.
+Fiscal Katy Begg said police were called to the property after 2am on August 12.

 She said: “Both were sitting on the sofa when they began to argue, and at some point the accused pushed the complainer backwards.